 Games that revolve around music often lack a certain depth.
 There’s fun to be had with classic titles like Guitar Hero and Taiko No Tastujin, but there’s the absence of substance, and you come away with nothing but a few sore fingers from frantic button-bashing.
-Then there’s Rytmos, an upcoming game from Floppy Club, that makes me look like an idiot by going completely against the grain by offering a music-orientated title with one of the sonic arts’ key ingredients – the abstract component of ‘feel’ – and in doing so, offers a planetary record collection with the best of our own rock’s colourful compositions.
+Then there’s Rytmos, a game from Floppy Club, that makes me look like an idiot by going completely against the grain by creating a music-orientated title with one of the sonic arts’ key ingredients – the abstract component of ‘feel’ – and in doing so, offers a planetary record collection with the best of our own rock’s colourful compositions.

-I should start this preview by saying that I’m something of a musicologist – yes, that’s a proper term, I should know, I paid for the degree – and so I’m well aware that I sit comfortably within the target demographic for Rytmos.
+I should start this review by saying that I’m something of a musicologist – yes, that’s a proper term, I should know, I paid for the degree – and so I’m well aware that I sit comfortably within the target demographic for Rytmos.
 But it also gives me a little more scope to properly assess this title’s interpretation of concepts like world music – a term that covers a massive amount of exciting genres like an ugly big blue tarpaulin – and I can say from the off that the approach to musical cultures in this game is as comprehensive as you’ll find outside of tedious academics and stale NPR documentaries.

 The puzzles themselves are tricky little numbers with the objective being to connect a path from the start point to include certain markers before returning to its origin.
 The gimmick is in that once you begin a line, you can’t stop until you meet an edge, and so what might seem like an easy path to join up can quickly become a nuisance, but a funky nuisance nonetheless.
 As you progress further through the planets, more challenging mechanics arrive, but despite my wording, they never feel gimmicky, and the variety of musical genres attached to the orbiting rocks keeps things fresh time and time again.

 In terms of design, Rytmos manages to intelligently match up its musical pieces with mini-worlds that perfectly represent them, from the purple and black abrasiveness of Das System, the German electro-inspired zone, to Kame, the brown, green, and blue of the Mbira inspired planet mirroring the colours of the earth and the plains of Zimbabwe.
-Even despite the jarring differences between these two genres, Rytmos manages to make them feel perfectly at home belonging to the same universe.
+Even despite the jarring differences between these two genres, Rytmos manages to every planet feel perfectly at home belonging to the same universe.

 The pieces of music that you help to create by solving each planet’s puzzles are clear and crisp in terms of audio quality, with even the neutral level select secret screen offering dulcet tones that warm the ears up for the treats in store on your quest to jam across the galaxy.
 There’s a conscious choice of both musical palettes and colour tones that make Rytmos feel vibrant and a pleasure to play.
 With each planet I completed, I’d sit for a minute and listen to the full composition, nodding my big old head to the track before jumping out of the gravitational sphere and heading to the next destination.

 To me, Rytmos feels like the best music museum you’ve ever been to, using engaging puzzles to enlighten players on just what they’re missing out on when they tar different genres under the world music umbrella regardless of culture, location of origin, or even sonic similarities.
 Of course, the Kraftwerkian synth world offers up some recognisable musical palettes, but for me, it’s in the levels with music much less familiar to the Western ear that the game really comes to life.
-It’s teaching you something while you have a good time, something my science teacher said is never possible, and something incredibly important when it comes to music, which is after all a relic of individual cultures, or indeed their clashing.
+It’s teaching you something while you have a good time, something my science teacher said never possible, and something incredibly important when it comes to music, which is after all a relic of individual cultures, or indeed their clashing.

 If our mentioning Monument Valley caught your ear, be sure to check out our Monument Valley interview for some fascinating facts about how the game made Ustwo Games what it is today.
 Or, for some more jamming good times, see our picks for the best music games.